Jurj-Bogdan/dot-log/docs/book/v4/filtering-log-messages.md

 * info (6)
 * debug (7)

-Although the plain Logger in `laminas-log` is not fully compatible with PSR-3, it provides a way to log all of these message types.
+Although the plain Logger in `dot-log` is not fully compatible with PSR-3, it provides a way to log all of these message types.

 The following example has three file writers using filters: